Poems from 2025

 miserably,

-hiding pain and malice in our tall, ribbed water glasses,
+hiding pain and malice in our tall ribbed water glasses

-until the second date,
+until the second date, at sunrise,

-baring our souls.
+now baring our souls.

 How does it feel